neelsmith/latin101/docs/assignments/adjectives/exercise/index.md

 | ![obv](http://numismatics.org/collectionimages/19001949/1944/1944.100.51237.obv.width350.jpg)  **IVLIA AVGVSTA** | ![rev](http://numismatics.org/collectionimages/19001949/1944/1944.100.51237.rev.width350.jpg) **FORTVNAE FELICI** |

 1. What is the gender case and number of the two words on the *reverse* of this coin?
-2. What declension does the noun *FORTVNAE* belong to?
+2. What declension does the noun **FORTVNAE** belong to?
-3. What adjective pattern does *FELICI* belong to (2-1-2, 3-termination, 2-termination, or 1-termination)?
+3. What adjective pattern does **FELICI** belong to (2-1-2, 3-termination, 2-termination, or 1-termination)?
-4. What you think the reverse image depicts?
+4. What do you think the reverse image depicts?

 ### C. Faustina, reverse